-Rolled oats are my saving grace this season and thanks to these peanut butter oatmeal cookies, we can enjoy a healthy cookie that is gluten-free cookie AND very low in sugar!
+Rolled oats are my saving grace this season.
+Thanks to this great recipe, we can enjoy a healthy treat that is gluten-free AND very low in sugar!

 These cookies are everything a peanut butter cookie should be: